 |The resistor RO must be removed in this configuration.
 I would strongly recommend that an output coupling capacitor is used from the Out terminal of the receiver, since it is likely that there will be some DC offset due to capacitor leakage currents.|

 The voltage to the receiver opamp is reduced by this technique, and the maximum signal level will be reduced too.
 Only by experimenting will you be able to determine the exact power losses and maximum signal level attainable.
 The tests I did indicate that you should not expect more than about 1V RMS, but you might get more depending on the opamp used for the receiver.
 The power feed resistors also load the transmitter, and reduce its output capability somewhat.
 You will almost certainly need to use NE5532 or OPA2134 opamps to drive the circuit because of the low impedance load.
-You might also want to experiment with a low-power opamp (such as an LF351) as the receiver, as this will allow a higher supply voltage and more signal before distortion.
+You might also want to experiment with a low-power opamp as the receiver, as this will allow a higher supply voltage and more signal before distortion.
 As shown, the output voltage assumes a 3mA load.
 Opamps with a lower current drain will allow more voltage.

 I would expect that the most likely use for this arrangement would be for a remote sub-woofer, where it may be very inconvenient to have to create an additional power supply.
 I can't say that I am completely happy with this arrangement, but it does work.
 A 48V phantom supply would be better, but it is not likely that too many constructors will want to go to this trouble.

 Use of a multi-cored cable and suitable connectors will allow you to run the power supply on separate wires in the cable, and the additional cost of the cable and connectors is likely to be offset by the simpler circuit and better performance.
 This may not always be possible, hence the differential 'phantom' feed.
 Note that this is not the same as 'true' phantom feed, and must not be used in an attempt to drive phantom powered microphones.